 Back then the centre had just one warden, a secretary, one instructor, two horses and two dinghies.
-But soon demand grew and Calvert Trust Keswick was born.
+But soon demand grew and the Lake District Calvert Trust was born.
 Today the centre employs 35 permanent staff and has many facilities – welcoming over 3,000 people every year, from groups to families, to individuals.

 A Second Centre…

-Despite considering many sites, Kielder, with its magnificent man-made reservoir became an obvious option, and so Calvert Trust Kielder became a reality and after much fundraising, this second centre was opened by HRH Princess Alexandra in 1984.
+The search for an appropriate site was on.
+Kielder, with its magnificent man-made reservoir, became an obvious option and Calvert Trust Kielder became a reality.
+After much fundraising, this second centre was opened by HRH Princess Alexandra in 1984.

 And so to Exmoor…